pedro-abundio-wang/deep-learning/docs/blogs/tips.md

 python train.py --model_dir experiments/base_model
 ```

-The console output will look like

 Once training is done, we can evaluate on the test set:

 ```python
 python evaluate.py --model_dir experiments/base_model
 ```

-This was just a quick example, so please refer to the detailed TensorFlow / PyTorch tutorials for an in-depth explanation of the code.

 **Hyperparameters search**